huilinghe19/Raspberry_Pi/README.md

 All imgs are stored under "~/raspi_image" on dide17 for Backup.

 # GPIB Device support
 ## Test how GPIB works.
-It works with Keithley 2000. (with python3)
+It works with Keithley 2000. (with python3, install gpib_ctypes)

        >>> from gpib_ctypes import gpib